 The Heater is my favorite of the Bank’s cheesesteaks.
 It’s a cheesesteak kicked up a few notches, or more correctly a few hundred thousand Scoville units, with Buffalo sauce, jalapeno cheddar, and jalapenos piled on if you want.

 It seems required to add the jalapenos, because you asked for heat, right?
 But truthfully, while I do pile some on, it isn’t necessary…the Heater is a pretty hot sandwich on its own.
 Highly recommend a beer or other drink with it.
 But it’s not so hot that there’s no taste.
 Plenty flavorful.

-There you are…three choices of that innovative sandwich, the Philly cheesesteak, at Citizens Bank Park.
-But there’s a whole bunch of other food choices too…like Federal Donuts, Chickie’s and Pete’s crab fries, Wayback burgers, Wahoo tacos and much more…plan ahead.
+There you are…five choices of that innovative sandwich, the Philly cheesesteak, at Citizens Bank Park.
+But there’s a whole bunch of other food choices too…like Federal Donuts, Chickie’s and Pete’s crab fries, South Philly Dogs, and much more…stay tuned.

 Want to know more about Citizens Bank Park?
 Sign up here for my completely free Citizens Bank Park e-mail newsletter series, and score some seriously valuable info about tickets, seating, transportation and food…see you at the Yard!

 Want to save money on baseball tickets, parking and everything else?

 Check out my Fan Resources Page!!